steveklewis/cog-funcs/what_cogfuncs.md

 * Extraverted Thinking - "Effectiveness"
 * Introverted Thinking - "Accuracy"

 Now, these aren't bad definitions.
 The people at Personality Hacker are trying to make things easier by finding helpful metaphors for what are very abstract ideas.
 But it comes at a cost.
 That cost is a loss of precision when explaining the cognitive functions.
 That loss of precision can lead us to miscategorize certain things in the wrong congitive function category.
-So what I'm trying to do is to keep the power and precision of the abstractions, so that a miscategorization doesn't lead us astry.
+So what I'm trying to do is to keep the power and precision of the abstractions, so that a miscategorization doesn't lead us astray.
 If anything, I'm trying to make things not easier, but more difficult.
 But I believe you're up to the task.

 [John Beebe](https://www.amazon.com/Energies-Patterns-Psychological-Type-Beebe/dp/1138922285) has put forward his attempt in a similar vein which outlines each function with three verbs: